pphamnham/MachineLearning/README.md

 Document Categorization

-1/ Using Naive Bayes from scratch
+A/  Using Naive Bayes from scratch
 Dataset summary
  - training-data.csv (20,104 x 13,627)

-Forest Cover
+B/ Using 3 different methods to predict the Forest Cover

 1/ Knn methods